la2050/challenge/_2021/play/harmony-project.md

   population, as well as identify opportunities for tailored improvement.
 We will measure the wider engagement of the communities we serve through audience attendance, parent engagement, and partner involvement.
-Approximately how many people will be directly impacted by this proposal?: '3500' Approximately how many people will be indirectly impacted by this proposal?: '7000' Please describe the broader impact of your proposal.: > While we know that music education is transformational, our work runs much deeper.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '3500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '7000' Describe how Los Angeles County will be different if your work is successful.: > While we know that music education is transformational, our work runs much deeper.
 We recognize that the children and families we work with face systemic inequities that can be difficult to overcome.
 Above all, Harmony Project